 Camden Town is a personal favourite of mine.
-We used to live in the area when I studied at UCL, and would stop there to buy lunch on my way home at least once a week, especially when we were hungover, which as a student happens more often than not.
+We used to live in the area when I studied at UCL and would stop there to buy lunch on my way home at least once a week, especially when we were hungover, which as a student happens more often than not.
 There is a huge variety of different ethnicities and food stalls.
 Camden Town is also a very cool area to just walk around, with a very colourful and hipster vibe to it.
 If after your street food meal you’re looking to get a piercing or tattoo, this is the area to do it!
 The best part of the market that has the most original food (in my opinion) is on the left just after the bridge, away from the tourist Chinese / Mexican / Indian stalls that are actually all the same.
 In this little square you will find international delicacies like French duck burgers, Italian piadine, halloumi fries, Peruvian wraps and much more!
 Camden Market is open every day from 10AM to 6PM, however during the week there are less stalls.
 There is more choice on weekends but then the market is pretty packed so up to you to decide whether you want more choice and more crowds or less choice but also a less busy market to wander around.